microsoft/fast/packages/fast-element/docs/building-components.md

 }
 ```

+> **TIP:** When creating custom events, ensure that your event name is always lower-case, so that your Web Components stay compatible with various front-end frameworks that attach events through DOM binding patterns (the DOM is case insensitive).

 ### Shadow DOM Configuration

 In all the examples we've seen so far `FastElement` automatically creates a Shadow Root for your element and attaches it in `open` mode.
 However, if desired, you can specify `closed` mode or make the element render into the Light DOM instead.
 These choices can be made by using the `shadowOptions` setting with your `@customElement` decorator.